-Mountain Rwenzori National Park is geographically located in the southwestern part of Uganda within the Albertine rift valley lying along Uganda’s border with the Democratic Republic of Congo, it’s not very far from Queen Elizabeth National Park and also near the Democratic Republic of Congo’s Virunga National Park which is popularly known as the oldest National Park in Africa and also designated as a UNESCO World Heritage site.
+Mountain Rwenzori National Park is geographically located in the southwestern part of Uganda.
+Within the Albertine rift valley lying along Uganda’s border with the Democratic Republic of Congo.
+It’s not very far from Queen Elizabeth National Park.
+And also near the Democratic Republic of Congo’s Virunga National Park which is popularly known as the oldest National Park in Africa.
+Also designated as a UNESCO World Heritage site.

 Starting with a visit to Queen Elizabeth National Park, there is an option of accessing it by air means if not road transport since private charters are arranged from Kajjansi airstrip or Entebbe airport up to Pakuba airstrip in Queen Elizabeth National park.